Sravan-Patsa/Sravan-Patsa/README.md

 - 👋 Hi, I’m @Sravan-Patsa
-- 👀 I’m interested in creating solutions to problems

 - 🌱 I’m currently learning Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me patsasravan@gmail.com

 <!---